The landscape and evolution of clonal hematopoiesis in chronic lymphocytic leukemia

 - Abstract

-- Chronic lymphocytic leukemia (CLL) and clonal hematopoiesis (CH) both commonly occur in elderly individuals.
-To characterize CH in CLL, 620 patients from two German CLL Study Group trials were analyzed (CLL12 (ibrutinib vs. placebo) and CLL14 (venetoclax-obinutuzumab [Ven-Obi] vs. chlorambucil-obinutuzumab [Clb-Obi])) using error-corrected next-generation sequencing with a VAF threshold of 0.5%.
-Median follow-up was 76.1 months, median age 68 years.
-CH was detected in 58.2%, most commonly affecting DNMT3A, TET2, TP53, and ASXL1.
-Longitudinal analysis in CLL14 revealed persistence of the vast majority of CH clones during follow-up, while in more than half of patients additional CH mutations were detected.
-BAX- and U2AF1-mutated CH emerged during Ven-Obi, and PPM1D-mutated CH during Clb-Obi exposure, highlighting treatment-gene-specific selection.
-Clonal fitness analyses revealed accelerated CH clone expansion during therapy, followed by slower growth post-treatment.
-In-vitro, genetically modified CD34+ hematopoietic stem/progenitor cells harboring BAX mutations showed enhanced survival and decreased apoptosis.
-CH was associated with neutropenia (p=0.031) and all patients with Richter transformation (RT; n=11) had CH (p=0.004).
-Whole-exome sequencing delineated the contribution of CH mutations in 2 out 4 investigated RT cases.
-Large CH clone size (>10% VAF) was independently associated with shorter OS with placebo (p=0.049), and shorter PFS with Clb-Obi (p=0.007) after adjusting for age, IGHV status, and del(17p).
+- Chronic lymphocytic leukemia (CLL) and clonal hematopoiesis (CH) both commonly occur in older individuals.
+To characterize CH in CLL, 620 patients were analyzed (CLL12 [ibrutinib vs placebo] and CLL14 [venetoclax-obinutuzumab (Ven-Obi) vs chlorambucil-obinutuzumab (Clb-Obi)]) using error-corrected next-generation sequencing with a variant allele frequency (VAF) threshold of 0.5%.
+Median follow-up was 76.1 months, and median age was 68 years.
+CH was detected in 58.2% of patients, most commonly affecting DNMT3A, TET2, TP53, and ASXL1.
+Longitudinal analysis in CLL14 revealed persistence of the majority of CH clones during follow-up, whereas in more than half of the patients, additional CH mutations were detected.
+BAX- and U2AF1-mutated CH emerged during Ven-Obi exposure, and PPM1D-mutated CH emerged during Clb-Obi exposure, highlighting treatment gene-specific selection.
+Clonal fitness analyses revealed accelerated CH clone expansion during therapy, followed by slower growth after treatment.
+In vitro, genetically modified CD34+ hematopoietic stem/progenitor cells harboring BAX mutations showed enhanced survival and decreased apoptosis.
+CH was associated with neutropenia, and all patients with Richter transformation (RT; n = 11) had CH.
+Whole-exome sequencing delineated the contribution of CH mutations in 2 of 4 investigated patients with RT.
+Large CH clone size (>10% VAF) was independently associated with shorter overall survival with placebo (P = .049) and shorter progression-free survival with Clb-Obi after adjusting for age, immunoglobulin heavy chain variable status, and del(17p).
 In contrast, CH had no prognostic impact in patients receiving targeted therapies.
-This study demonstrates the high prevalence of CH, highlights its differential impact across various CLL therapies and underscores its adverse influence on patient outcomes.
+This study demonstrates the high prevalence of CH, highlights its differential impact across CLL therapies, and underscores its adverse influence on patient outcomes.

 - Department(s)